ZoftKo/sam/docs/protocol.md

 sequence of four zeros (0000) a 1 must be inserted (00001).

 Bit stuffing is also used to prevent a continuous run of 1s from being interpreted as a frame start/end.
+A sequence of more than 7 continuous 1s needs to have a zero added to it.
+For example, if you wanted to transmit 0xFF the encoded bits would be 0xFE1.

 ## Frames
 A total of 6 bytes are used for housekeeping per frame.
 Each frame can contain (theoretically) up to 4096 bits of